 There is no doubt that being an international student can be an exciting, but also a very stressful experience!
 This is especially true during the first academic semester when the amount of coursework and university-related paperwork reach their culmination.
 The purpose of this page is to help incoming international students transition better to their new life at the University of Oklahoma, while making use of the amazing opportunities the university has to offer.
-Throughout this page, you will find useful tips and guidelines intended to relief the stress of settling down in a foreign country.
+Throughout this page, you will find useful tips and guidelines intended to relieve the stress of settling into a foreign country.
 The information presented here will be updated regularly in order to reflect all outstanding issues faced by incoming international students.
-Therefore, all international students are encouraged to share their views and opinions with SAC’s International Representative – Hristo Chipilski, who can be reached at email@example.com.
+Therefore, all international students are encouraged to share their views and opinions with SAC’s International Representative – you can find the current International Representative and their email in our ‘About’ page under ‘SAC members.’

 Preparing Your Arrival at OU